Try our New Bulk Scan Feature - AVAILABLE NOW!

 We hope to achieve this idealistic goal by…

-2. Open-sourcing a research tool we developed to assist anyone (researcher, journalist, customer or other AI detector) in testing multiple AI detectors on their own (or our) benchmark dataset.
+1. Open-sourcing a research tool we developed to assist anyone (researcher, journalist, customer, or other AI detector) in testing multiple AI detectors.
+An even easier-to-use open-source AI detector efficacy tool here.

 This guide will help you understand AI detectors and their limitations by showing you…